Anguszzzzzzz/steam-clips-exporter/README.md

 #### Important Notes

-* The script needs to use some memory resources to process the clip.
-If your clips are large (e.g. 10+ minutes, or using very high quality encoding), it may take up several GBs of memory.
-The memory needed is approximately the size of your clips.
-Make sure to run tests before you deploy to production.
 * Make sure that the user you're running the script with has proper access to the watch path and output directory.
 * The script checks for existing clip files in the output path.
 If the clip to be generated already exists in the output path, it will not overwrite the existing file.
 * The script uses a data file in the "data" directory alongside the script to keep track of processed clips.
 If you want to clear this list and start over, delete the `processed_clips.txt` file.